Ziemniakoss/sfdx-metadata-splitter/README.md

 [![npm version](https://img.shields.io/npm/v/sfdx-metadata-splitter)](https://www.npmjs.com/package/sfdx-metadata-splitter)

 Unofficial plugin for splitting metadata files into smaller ones with only one configuration (label, permission to entity and so on) per file.
-Thanks to that:

-- git conflicts in metadata files are almost non existent
-- git diffs are clearer
-- IDEs don't have to load 1gb file to display profile configuration

 Example folder with configuration after splitting metadata files can be seen on picture bellow.

 ![Image showing folder structure after splitting metadata](./docs/images/exampleFolder.png)